Sport in Edmonton: Edmonton Trappers

-In 2003, the team was sold and moved to Texas.
-The owners were losing money even though the Trappers were doing well in attendance.
-Though all of the stadiums in the league were bigger than Telus Field, the Trappers would finish 10 out of the 16 teams in attendance.

-The Trappers were affiliated with a total of six different Major teams.
-The first was the Chicago White Sox, then the Anaheim Angels, Florida Marlins, Oakland Athletics, Minnesota Twins, and the Montreal Expos were the Trappers last parent club before the two teams moved together in the same year.
+The Trappers were affiliated with a total of six different Major League teams.
+The first was the Chicago White Sox, then the Anaheim Angels, Florida Marlins, Oakland Athletics, Minnesota Twins, and the Montreal Expos were the Trappers' last parent club before the two teams moved together in the same year.
 The Trappers also played their Major League affiliates twice in Edmonton.
 First the Angels played the Trappers at Commonwealth Stadium.
 The Athletics were the second team to play the Trappers.
 The A's won by a score of 9–7.

+The owners were losing money even though the Trappers were doing well in attendance.
+Though all of the stadiums in the league were bigger than Telus Field, the Trappers finished 10th out of the 16 teams in attendance.
+In 2005, the team was sold and moved to Texas.

 Many MLB players played with the Trappers.
 These players included Miguel Tejada, Randy Knorr, Jason Giambi and many others.
-The Trappers went on to send over 500 players to the MLB.
-A lot of the players who played for the team recently are in the Minors either playing with the New Orleans Zephers, the Harisburgh Senators or with another club.
+The Trappers sent over 500 players to the MLB.